 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 If you buy any medicines, check with a pharmacist that they are safe to take with your other medicines.

 If you are having an operation or dental treatment, tell the person carrying out the treatment which medicines you are taking.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Lescol® 20 mg and 40 mg capsules; Novartis Pharmaceuticals UK Limited, The electronic Medicines Compendium.
-Dated May 2013.
+Manufacturer's PIL, Fluvastatin 20 mg and 40 mg capsules; Generics UK Ltd trading as Mylan Ltd, The electronic Medicines Compendium.
+Dated December 2016.

 Manufacturer's PIL, Lescol® XL 80 mg Prolonged-release Tablets; Novartis Pharmaceuticals UK Limited, The electronic Medicines Compendium.
 Dated April 2013.

 British National Formulary 74th Edition (Sep 2017); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.